mhornstein/Tabular-Data-Science-Final-Project/README.md

 * Required Python libraries that are required but seen in class can be found in the **requirementsFromClass.txt** file.
 When needed, can be installed via the `pip install -r` command as well.

+## Code

+The notebooks and Python code for each phase can be found in the following folders:
+* **ICC-notebooks** and **MAGIC-notebooks** for the examples of Jupiter notebooks.
+* **ICC-code** and **MAGIC-code** for the Python code snippets.
+Each folder contains a readme file with instructions on how to run the code.

+**Note:** Links to the online Colab notebooks are available [here](https://github.com/mhornstein/Tabular-Data-Science-Final-Project/blob/main/linksToOnlineColabNotebook.md "here").

 ## Tests
 The code and notebooks were tested in the environments: